 (50) But here you have the bread which comes down from Heaven so that you may eat of it and not die.

 Jesus pointed to himself as the bread from Heaven.
 Unlike the bread that God sent from Heaven in the desert, this one will preserve life for eternity.

 (51) I am the living bread which has come down from Heaven; whoever eats of this bread will live forever.
 The bread I shall give is my own flesh, and I will give it for the life of the world.”

 No human can be bread for others to consume.
 But Jesus offers himself to us as bread for our spiritual nourishment.
 Unlike ordinary bread, this has life in it.

-The listeners of Jesus knew the bread from heaven, the manna God supplied daily from above for 40 years in the desert.
-God told Moses: “Now I am going to rain down bread from heaven for you” (Ex 16:4).
-“In the evening quails came up and covered the camp.
-And in the morning, all the place around the camp was wet with dew.
+Jesus’ listeners knew the bread from Heaven, the manna God supplied daily from above for 40 years in the desert.
+God said to Moses: “Now I am going to rain down bread from Heaven for you” (Ex 16:4).
+“In the evening, quails came up and covered the camp.
+And in the morning, all the places around the camp were wet with dew.
 When the dew lifted, there was on the surface of the desert a thin crust like hoarfrost.
-The people of Israel on seeing it said to one another, ‘What is it?’ for they did not know what it was.
+The people of Israel, on seeing it, said to one another, ‘What is it?’ for they did not know what it was.
 Moses told them, ‘It is the bread that the LORD has given you to eat’” (Ex 16:13-15).